Number of ICE detainees in solitary rises during Trump administration

 Breaking News Emails

-The Trump administration put detained immigrants into solitary confinement more often than the Obama administration during a similar time period, according to Immigration and Customs Enforcement records obtained by the Project On Government Oversight, a Washington, D.C., watchdog group.
+The Trump administration put detained immigrants into solitary confinement more often than the Obama administration during a similar time period, according to Immigration and Customs Enforcement records obtained by the Project On Government Oversight, a Washington watchdog group.

 ICE records show a 15.2 percent increase in the number of placements in solitary confinement during the first 15 months of the Trump administration, versus the same span at the end of the Obama administration.